A shaken Boston mostly gets back to work; 12-block crime scene

 “We asked, ‘Do we open or do we close?'” said Shawn Ford, executive director of the museum.
 “We said, ‘Damn it, We’re open.’
 People will come here to learn what the Boston patriots sacrificed for us to give us this freedom.”

-Additional reporting by Ross Kerber, Scott Malone, Svea Herbst-Bayliss and Suzanne Barlyn; Writing by Frank McGurty; Editing by Tim Dobbyn
+Additional reporting by Ross Kerber, Scott Malone, Svea Herbst-Bayliss; Writing by Frank McGurty; Editing by Tim Dobbyn